halide/Halide/README_python.md

 -   Only things in the `Halide` namespace are supported; classes and methods that involve using the `Halide::Internal` namespace are not provided.

--   No mechanism is provided for overriding any runtime functions from Python.
+-   No mechanism is provided for overriding any runtime functions from Python for JIT-compiled code.
+(Runtime functions for AOT-compiled code can be overridden by building and linking a custom runtime, but not currently via any runtime API, e.g. halide_set_custom_print() does not exist.)

 -   No mechanism is provided for supporting `Func::define_extern`.